rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 ## GST_code
 All codes are located in the 'code' folder.
-There are sixteen subfolders, each corresponding to codes of one of sixteen experiments in the paper.
+There are 18 subfolders, each corresponding to codes of one of 18 experiments in the paper.

 ### Basic Algorithms (without diameter constraints):
 - **PrunedDP++**.
 This is the PrunedDP++ version code of GST without diameter constraints.